Characters in Pokémon: Rise of the Rockets

 - Royals Who Actually Do Something: While not exactly "royal," she is the wife of the most powerful man in Kanto, and she insists on personally joining the search for her missing son.

 Sleight's son, who disappeared under unknown circumstances shortly after the six month time skip.
 Later revealed to have been abducted and recruited by the Hojohsin League as the Eighth Child.

-- Ascended Extra: First appeared as an off-hand mention in the time skip post, and was later kidnapped under mysterious circumstances.
+- Ascended Extra: First appeared as an off-hand mention in the time skip post (as well as having been briefly mentioned by McKlellen during Team Rocket's assault on Soil Colossus), and was later kidnapped under mysterious circumstances.

 - Child Soldier: Virtually all of Ford's apprentices are this to some extent, given their early recruitment, but Calvin in particular is implied to be somewhere around the age of nine or ten.

 - Code Name: Calvin Truman, the Eighth Child.

 - Covered with Scars: According to his mother, courtesy of an accident that occurred shortly before the beginning of the story.

 - Mind Rape: Implied to be enduring this in his introductory post.

 - Momma's Boy: Described as much closer to his mother than his father.